Laboratory: Clinical Biochemistry (AUTOMATED)

 Serum: 2.0 mL

-Samples must be transferred to an aliquot tube and stored frozen if analysis will not be complete within 48 hours (#110-10-05 Serum / Plasma Separation Procedure & Transport)
+Samples must be transferred to an aliquot tube and stored/shipped frozen for all off-site testing (#110-10-05 Serum / Plasma Separation Procedure & Transport)

 Requisition: